Nefsen402/tessellator/README.md

 Tessellator is a rendering engine for WebGL.
 It's goal is to make WebGL less verbose and easier to use.
 Similar to THREE.js, this is supposed to simplfy the process of making a webgl program/game/animation while still having options for vary advanced users.

-Here is a basic spinning cube, the most basic of the basic.
-This one happenes to be animated without setting up a loop.
-How did I do it?
 Tessellator adds many class and tries to borrow from GLSL and object oriented pragramming languages so the programmer feels right at home.
 One thing I added were Vectors like you have in glsl.
 Calling

 ```javascript
     Tessellator.vec4(Tessellator.vec2(1), Tessellator.float(5), -7)